War Doctor: Development

 In his original conception of the show's anniversary special, Moffat had written the Ninth Doctor as having ended the Time War.
-However, he was "pretty certain" that Christopher Eccleston would decline to return to the role, which he did.
-As he also had reservations about making Paul McGann's Eighth Doctor the incarnation who had ended the war, he created a never-before-seen past incarnation of the Doctor, which allowed him "a freer hand" in writing the story, acknowledging that the success of doing this would be predicated on being able to cast an actor with a significant enough profile.
+However, he was "pretty certain" that Christopher Eccleston would decline to return to the role.
+Eccleston declined to reprise his role of the Ninth Doctor following meetings with Moffat, as he believed the script didn't do justice to the character; additionally he was still hurt by the BBC's actions during his tenure.
+Moffat had reservations about making Paul McGann's Eighth Doctor the incarnation who had ended the war.

+Moffat pitched a solution to BBC higher-ups to excuse Eccleston's absence: "What if there was an incarnation of the Doctor none of us knew about?
+And, coincidentally, he was played by the most famous actor in the world?"
+This never-before-seen incarnation allowed him "a freer hand" in writing the story, though he acknowledged that the success of doing this would be predicated on being able to cast an actor with a significant enough profile.